 HERE is a tutorial for how to use the AMAZING scheduler.
 It is pretty darn cool and easy to use (it is my favorite feature).
 What I love about the scheduling tool is that I can easily go in and update as I get new students and then print it out right then and there!
 SLPtoolkit is in the process of updating the scheduler tool, so that you can also schedule in additional duties that you need to complete.
 I love to block out time for specific tasks and often need it written in my schedule or else I struggle to get it done.
 I love to block out time for assessments, medi-cal billing, calling parents, progress monitoring, organizing materials, etc.

 Interested in seeing this tool LIVE?
-You can watch LIVE on my facebook page while I show you around my account.
+You can watch the REPLAY on my facebook page while I show you around my SLPtoolkit account.

 Considering SLPToolkit?
-Here are some reasons this tool is for you!
+Here are some reasons this speech therapy resource may be for you!

 - This online tool is great for SLP’s that own a laptop or IPAD.
 It can totally be used with a desktop computer, but it might be difficult to progress monitor if you were doing it during the group session.
 So, if you own a desktop, this is a great way to progress monitor with the student pulling a chair up next to you.